-Hipper was basically out to be observed, his job being to attract out a significant Royal navy squadron, ideally Beatty’s, and steer it back into the hands of the main body of the High Seas Fleet for termination.
-This body, arranged around Sixteen battleships and 6 pre-Dreadnoughts under the general control of Admiral Scheer, was following some 50 miles towards the south, and if as planed Beatty moved to cut Hipper off from Germany, he would find himself definitely trapped between a couple of guns.
+Hipper was basically out to be observed, his job being to attract out a significant Royal Navy squadron, ideally Beatty’s, and steer it back into the hands of the main body of the High Seas Fleet for termination.
+This body, arranged around Sixteen battleships and 6 Pre-Dreadnoughts under the general control of Admiral Scheer, was following some 50 miles (ca. 80 km) towards the south, and if as planed Beatty moved to cut Hipper off from Germany, he would find himself definitely trapped between a couple of guns.

 For now, as they closed each other, not one battlecruiser commander had been informed of the existence of these massive fleet concentrations.

-It had been 1548 hours until the enemy forces exchanged fire, the haze not enabling the Royal navy to fire at a greater range of their bigger artillery, Hipper manoeuvred to have the ranges limited, the paths parallel and the course southward in the direction of Scheer.
+It had been 1548 hours until the enemy forces exchanged fire, the haze not enabling the Royal Navy to fire at a greater range of their bigger artillery, Hipper maneuvered to have the ranges limited, the paths parallel and the course southward in the direction of Scheer.